The 50 words project aims to provide fifty words in every Indigenous language of Australia. Discover the diversity of

 Beamafilm brings quality documentaries and indie features to 'thinking' digital audiences around the world with a focus on Australian stories.
+App now available!
 Also available to Murrindindi Shire Borrowers

 The Better Health Channel is a government website that provides health and medical information to help individuals and their communities improve their health and wellbeing.

 Better Reading aims to be a great source of independent book recommendations for Australian readers and their families.

 Bolinda provides an extensive library of e-books and e-audiobooks with many Australian titles.
 Also available to Murrindindi Shire Borrowers.

 British Library Newspapers part of Gale Historical Newspapers contains full runs of influential national and regional newspapers representing different political and cultural segments of British society.
 1741 - 1950.
 Newspapers are fully text searchable, view entire pages or individual articles and save, bookmark, e-mail and print results.
 Enter your library card number to access from home.

 Millions of pages of historical newspapers from the United Kingdom and Ireland are continually being added here.
 Search articles by keyword, name, location, date or title.
 Please note: Researchers are asked to register with an email address and password when using the BNA, and to sign in when they access the database each time.
 You will be able to save personal searches, bookmark articles and more.
 Login to access these at each visit and go to the "my research" tab.